People only see what they’re looking for.

 Use the same color palette and design treatment as other elements on the page.
 The goal is to blend in as much as possible.

-Add White Space
+Add Empty Space

 Messages can get lost when there is too much to look at or too much clutter.

 Sometimes people search for the wrong solution to their problem and you need to lead them to it through an alternate route.